MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Experiments

 Furthermore, we test with the Linear protocol, which is much more challenging due to the large difference between the label spaces of K400 and SSv2.
-As shown in Table~\ref{table:ssv2}, unsurprisingly accuracy for all methods are much lower compared to Full finetune results.
-However, it's notable that the gap between \ours{} and RGB-only significantly increases (+10.5 vs +2.5) compared to the Full protocol, which further demonstrates our method's strength in generalization.
+As expected, Table~\ref{table:ssv2} shows that the accuracy of all methods is much lower compared to their Full finetune results.
+However, it's notable that the gap between \ours{} and Visual-only significantly increases (+10.5 vs +2.5) compared to the Full protocol, which further demonstrates our method's generalization strength.
 Moreover, it's interesting to see the supervised baseline underperform both self-supervised methods, as it's harder to overcome taxonomy bias under Linear protocol compared to the Full protocol for a representation pretrained with a fixed label taxonomy.
 We believe this is a promising example showing how self-supervised training can remove the label taxonomy bias that is inevitable under supervised settings, and lead to more general video representations that can be better transferred to new domains.